 During seasons of extreme cold or extreme heat, the residents of New York depend on electricity services to provide ongoing heating and cooling.
-Without dependable power, residents may suffer serious injury or illness because of prolonged exposure to the cold or the heat, or may need power to run vital medical equipment.
+Without dependable power, residents may suffer serious injury or illness because of prolonged exposure to the cold or the heat or may need power to run vital medical equipment.

 Power outages are generally considered part of living in the modern world.
 While they are never convenient, in most cases, all parties involved work as quickly as possible to restore power when it blacks out.
-However, in some cases, some party may not respond quickly enough to their duties, and those depending on them may suffer.
+However, in some cases, some parties may not respond quickly enough to their duties, and those depending on them may suffer.
 Depending on the nature of the injury a victim receives and the duty that some other party bears to care for the individual, failure to address a power outage properly may lead to legal action.

 The specifics of how this might work vary significantly from case to case, so if you suspect you may have a serious injury claim, it is wise to consult with an experienced attorney who understands how to navigate lawsuits involving municipal entities or large service businesses.
-With proper legal guidance you can confidently explore all your options and protect your rights.
+With proper legal guidance, you can confidently explore all your options and protect your rights.

 Did someone fail to provide a duty to you?

 The difficult part in any case involving a power outage is identifying a party that failed a duty to you.
 While it is certainly frustrating to experience a power outage, many outages occur in ways that power suppliers cannot control or avoid.
 In many cases, power outages occur as a part of a destructive weather event, such as a blizzard or hurricane.
-The abilities of modern technology to withstand these events simply has its limits, and often the best that a power provider can do is respond quickly and get power back on as soon as possible.
+The ability of modern technology to withstand these events simply has its limits, and often the best that a power provider can do is respond quickly and get power back on as soon as possible.

 Depending on the scale of the outage and other obstructions that may slow the process, restoring power may take hours or days.